openvinotoolkit/model_server/client/python/lib/docs/pypi_overview.md

 # OpenVINO&trade; Model Server Client

-OpenVINO&trade; Model Server Client package contains a set of utilities to simplify interaction with the model server.
-To make the package as lightweight as possible, only the necessary dependencies have been included, making the total size of the package, along with all dependencies less than 100 MB.
+OpenVINO&trade; Model Server Client package makes the interaction with the model server easy.
+It is very lightweight thanks to minimal number of included dependencies.
+The total size of the package, along with all dependencies is less than 100 MB.

-The `ovmsclient` package works both with OpenVINO Model Server and TensorFlow Serving on: Predict, GetModelMetadata and GetModelStatus endpoints.
+The `ovmsclient` package works both with OpenVINO&trade; Model Server and TensorFlow Serving.
+It supports both gRPC and REST API calls: `Predict`, `GetModelMetadata` and `GetModelStatus`.

+The `ovmsclient` can replace `tensorflow-serving-api` package with reduced footprint and simplified interface.

-See [API documentation](https://github.com/openvinotoolkit/model_server/blob/main/client/python/lib/docs/README.md) for details on what the `ovmsclient` package provides.
+See [API documentation](https://github.com/openvinotoolkit/model_server/blob/main/client/python/lib/docs/README.md) for usage details.

 ## Usage